 Any person aggrieved by the refusal of the Reserve Bank to credit the value of notes as mentioned above may make a representation to the Central Board of the Reserve Bank within 14 days of the communication of such refusal to him/her.

-Many Residents are still left to deposit the money due to long waiting period of about 6-7 hours after having to travel long distance just to deposit the old scrapped notes.
+Many Residents are still left to deposit the money due to the long waiting period of about 6-7 hours after having to travel long distances just to deposit the old scrapped notes.
 Many cases are there where due to lack of required documents they cannot submit the notes.
-The exchange facility was only available at Mumbai, New Delhi, Chennai, Kolkata, and Nagpur and people from near by state have to travel long distance to deposit the notes.
+The exchange facility was only available at Mumbai, New Delhi, Chennai, Kolkata, and Nagpur and people from the nearby states have to travel a long distances to deposit the notes.